best-practice-and-impact/qa-of-code-guidance/book/configuration.md

 ### Dedicated configuration files

 Many other file formats can be used to store configuration parameters.
-You may have come across data-serialisation languages (including YAML, TOML, JSON and XML), which can be used independent of your programming language.
+You may have come across data-serialisation languages (including YAML, TOML, JSON and XML), which can be used independently of your programming language.

 If we were to represent our example configuration from above in YAML, this would look like: